 What can winner’s award money be spent on?

 Award winners can choose to spend their money on a broad range of ideas that will be of benefit to their organisation and fellow members.
 We encourage award winners to take ownership of this decision making and think creatively about what they would like to do.

 The most important thing is that award winners are at the heart of decision making.

 Please note that award money cannot be spent on core costs – it is specifically marked for activities / purchases that the young people would not otherwise be able to benefit from.

-Please note that money must be spent promptly and in advance of submitting the report to us.
+On our coordinators page you will find our spending guidelines, wishlists and spending agreements all designed to help you and the award winner to decide how to spend the money promptly and ideally before the grant report will be submitted.
 It must not go towards something that has already happened as this takes the decision out of the young person's hands!

 If you ever want to check on a spend – simply give us a call!

 Also ensure that receipts are keep of spends so that there is a clear and transparent record of your financial transactions.